 The Chemicals Strategy for Sustainability sets out actions to make chemicals safe and sustainable by design.
 The initiative shall ensure that chemicals can deliver all their benefits without harming humans or the environment.
 Simultaneously, The Commission also promotes the use of secondary raw materials, the establishment of non-toxic material cycles, and innovation in industrial production processes.
 EPPA agrees that knowledge on the presence of substances of very high concern through the life cycle of materials and products is important.

 There is a need to harmonize requirements along the value chain (waste, REACH and product legislation).
 The most sustainable solution should be determined based on scientific assessment and harmonized criteria.
+It will be the key challenge for the upcoming years to integrate substance assessment into life cycle assessments to define truly sustainable solutions and uses, which consider susbtances in the context of their use and end of life scenario.

 The PVC profile industry supports the implementation of both initiatives, to minimize climate impacts through reducing energy and raw material use (less virgin PVC, more recyclate).
 Thus, the most important is to ensure that the most sustainable end-of-life solution for PVC windows is supported and furthered, to make both, the CSS and the renovation wave a success.